Richardson Stadium (Kingston): Second stadium (1971–2016)

-Third stadium (2016–)
+Third stadium (2016–present)

 Plans to reconstruct the 40-year-old stadium at the same location were approved in December 2014, with $20.27 million of funding needed.
-Principal Daniel Woolf stated that the stadium was "desperately in need of revitalization". $17 million was raised from donations, including $10 million from former Gaels football player and current Guelph Gryphons head coach Stu Lang.
-Construction began on December 5, 2015 and the stadium re-opened for the beginning of the 2016 football season on September 17, 2016.
+Principal Daniel Woolf stated that the stadium was "desperately in need of revitalization". $17 million was raised from donations, including $10 million from former Gaels football player and former Guelph Gryphons head coach Stu Lang.

+Construction began on December 5, 2015, and the stadium re-opened for the beginning of the 2016 football season on September 17, 2016.
+According to the university, the facility has 8,000 seats, plus standing room capacity of 2,000.

+In September 2023, an additional pavilion was opened.
+Known as the Lang Pavilion, it provides amenities for student-athletes, coaches, spectators and community members.
+This includes modern training and competition spaces as well as athletic therapy, hydrotherapy facilities, meeting rooms, and other sport-related amenities.

+Notable events

 Soccer

 Richardson played host to two World Cup 2006 qualifiers between Canada and Belize in 2004.
 Canada won both matches 4–0 and progressed to the semifinal stage after Belize had forfeited their right to play a home match due to a lack of infrastructure.
+Richardson Stadium also hosts the Soccer Games for the Men's and Women's teams of the Queens Gaels University Soccer Team.
+From November 9 - 12 2023 Richardson Stadium hosted the 2023 U Sports Women's Soccer Championship.

 Rugby league

-It hosted the Colonial Cup match between the U.S. Tomahawks and Canada Wolverines on September 19, 2010 which was the first international rugby league match played in Canada since 1995.
+It hosted the Colonial Cup match between the U.S. Tomahawks and Canada Wolverines on September 19, 2010, which was the first international rugby league match played in Canada since 1995.